masak/strangelyconsistent-blog-posts/june-25-2011-connect-4.markdown

 * The `was_win` subroutine checks all the possible straights that the move *could* have made.
 It doesn't check the whole board.
 For straights of length 4, it checks up to 16 possible straights.
 (4 vertical, 4 horizontal, and 8 diagonal.)

 * Notice that `was_win` defines four subroutines *inside* of itself.
 Those subroutines are purely for internal use by `was_win` &mdash; they're not even visible from the outside.
-They also cunningly use variables from outside of themselves; `$row` and `$column` are parameters to `wan_win`, but are used within `was_vertical_win`, for example.
+They also cunningly use variables from outside of themselves; `$row` and `$column` are parameters to `was_win`, but are used within `was_vertical_win`, for example.

 * In fact, another variable that's used inside the subroutines but defined outside, is `@board`.
 It should figure as a parameter to *all* the subroutines in the program if we wanted to make them independent of their environment.
 It's slightly bad practice not to make it a parameter, because that code is now *coupled* to `@board`... but it was felt that it would hurt exposition too much to be 100% kosher in this case.
 Programming is full of trade-offs.

 * The `uniform` subroutine inside of `was_win` contains two things that we haven't seen yet. `@values».defined` means the same as `map { .defined }, @values`; it's just a shorter way of writing it. `[eq] @values` tests all values in `@values` with the `eq` operator.
 In summary, the `uniform` function checks that all values in `@values` are defined (which happens when none of the coordinates was outside of the board), and that they're all string-equal (which happens when someone made a winning straight).

-* Notive how we use `map` in the `was_*_win` functions to translate from the "coordinates" 0..3 to actual positions along a line in `@board`.
+* Notice how we use `map` in the `was_*_win` functions to translate from the "coordinates" 0..3 to actual positions along a line in `@board`.
 That should give a taste of how versatile `map` can actually be: we want to talk about the contents of the things on a line on the board, so we just transform 0..3 to that line.

 * Because we have put all of the nitty-gritty details in subroutines, the actual game loop is fairly short.
 Show the board, input a move, place a piece, check the two possible ending conditions, and switch player.
 And it reads well, too: `if board_is_full` &mdash; isn't that nice?